romenrg/romenrg.github.com/source/_posts/2024-12-31-on-software-engineers-productivity-beyond-misleading-metrics.markdown

 updated: 2025-01-01 01:00
 comments: true
 categories: [Entrepreneurship, Management]
+description: "Uncover the truth about software engineers' productivity; learn why common metrics mislead and how to evaluate real efficiency"
+keywords: engineers performance, developers productivity, measuring commits, productivity metrics, assessing performance, engineers review
+twitterimg: "/images/measuring-software-engineers-productivity.jpeg"
 ---
 The question of how to measure software developers' productivity has long been a subject of debate in the tech industry.
-New versions of old misguided approaches, such as counting the "number of lines of code" written, resurface, over and over again, despite not reflecting value creation over and over again.
+New versions of old misguided approaches, such as counting the "number of lines of code" written, resurface, over and over again, despite not reflecting value creation or performace.

 <img src="/images/measuring-software-engineers-productivity.jpeg" alt="An image of the home office of a remote worker, where his mac laptop screen displays a Zoom meeting" />